 Rough Rider Cherry Bomb

-What’s beautiful about this cocktail is that it’s made with the huge abundance of rye on the East End.
+What’s beautiful about this cocktail is that it’s prepared with the huge abundance of rye on the East End.
 “The [Rough Rider Rye] has a very distinctive flavor, more spiciness, balanced with ginger beer and muddled cherries that add sweetness on the back end.”
 The sweet-spicy flavor in the cocktail itself is delicious.

 Teddy’s Old Fashioned